OpenNeuroDerivatives/ds002750-fmriprep/README.md

 # ds002750 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002750](https://openneuro.org/datasets/ds002750).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds002750](https://openneuro.org/datasets/ds002750).

 ## Methods